Flavor dependence of jet quenching in heavy-ion collisions from a Bayesian analysis: Results and Discussions

 In our analysis, we consider three different observables, i.e. the inclusive jet, $\gamma$+jet and $b$-jet, to study the flavor dependence of jet energy loss distribution.
-We simulate $d\sigma^{i}_{pp}$ using a Monte Carlo event generator MadGraph5+PYTHIA8~\cite{Alwall:2014hca}, which combines the NLO matrix element (ME) with the matched parton shower (PS).
-Furthermore, those shower partons are reconstructed using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp} implemented in the FastJet~\cite{Cacciari:2011ma}.
-In order to compare with the $b$-jet measurements, we define $b$-jet to be the one that contains at least one $b$-quark (or $\bar{b}$-quark) with momentum $p_T>5$ GeV/c and a radial separation from the reconstructed jet axis $\Delta R<0.3$.
-In ATLAS measurements~\cite{ATLAS:2018gwx,ATLAS:2022cim,ATLAS:2022fgb}, the jets are accepted in the rapidity range of $|y|<2.8$ for inclusive jet and $\gamma$+jet, $|y|<2.1$ for $b$-jet.
-Besides, for $\gamma$+jet event, $\gamma$ is required to have $p_T^\gamma>$ 50 GeV/$c$, and a cut $\Delta \phi_{\gamma j}>\pi/2$ is imposed to select the back-to-back $\gamma$+jet pairs.
+Considering the facts NLO matching have considerable contributions to b-jet cross section~\cite{Banfi:2007gu} and $\gamma$+jet~\cite{Zhang:2018urd}, we simulate $d\sigma^{i}_\text{pp}$ using a Monte Carlo event generator MadGraph5+PYTHIA8~\cite{Alwall:2014hca}, which combines the NLO matrix element (ME) with the matched parton shower (PS).
+Furthermore, those shower partons are reconstructed using the anti-$k_\text{T}$ algorithm~\cite{Cacciari:2008gp} implemented in the FastJet~\cite{Cacciari:2011ma}.
+In order to compare with the $b$-jet measurements, we define $b$-jet to be the one that contains at least one $b$-quark (or $\bar{b}$-quark) with momentum $p_\text{T}>5$ GeV/c and a radial separation from the reconstructed jet axis $\Delta R<0.3$.
+In ATLAS measurements [65–67], inclusive jet and $\gamma$+jet are reconstructed with $R=0.4$ and accepted in the rapidity range of $|y|<2.8$, while b-jet are reconstructed with $R=0.2$ and accepted within $|y|<2.1$.
+Besides, for $\gamma$+jet event, $\gamma$ is required to have $p_\text{T}^\gamma>$ 50 GeV/$c$, and a cut $\Delta \phi_{\text{j}\gamma }>\pi/2$ is imposed to select the back-to-back $\gamma$+jet pairs.
 In our simulations, we implement correspondingly the same kinematic cuts adopted by experiments.

-In the top panel of Fig.~\ref{ref_pp_lbt}, we plot the differential cross section of: (a) inclusive jet, (b) $\gamma$+jet, and (c) $b$-jet as a function of jet transverse momentum $p_T$ obtained from MadGraph+Pythia8 simulation at 5.02 TeV in p+p collisions.
+In the top panel of Fig.~\ref{ref_pp_lbt}, we plot the differential cross section of: (a) inclusive jet (denoted as “Incl. jet” in the figure in the following), (b) $\gamma$+jet, and (c) $b$-jet as a function of jet transverse momentum $p_\text{T}$ obtained from MadGraph+Pythia8 simulation at 5.02 TeV in p+p collisions.
 Through the comparison with experimental data~\cite{ATLAS:2018gwx,ATLAS:2022cim,ATLAS:2022fgb}, one can see clearly that the simulations give very well descriptions of all experimental data.
 Notice that the inset of Fig.~\ref{ref_pp_lbt}(a) is the scaled ratio of $\gamma$+jet (blue solid) and $b$-jet (red dashed) cross section to that of inclusive jet.
 In Fig. \ref{ref_pp_lbt}(a-c), one can see that the inclusive jet spectrum is much steeper than $\gamma$+jet, while $b$-jet have similar slope as the inclusive jet, consistent with the results of Refs.~\cite{ATLAS:2022cim,ATLAS:2022fgb}.